Enlightenment Research LLC Cuts Stake in Fiserv, Inc. (NASDAQ:FISV)

-Enlightenment Research LLC trimmed its holdings in shares of Fiserv, Inc. (NASDAQ:FISV – Get Rating) by 12.0% during the third quarter, according to the company in its most recent Form 13F filing with the SEC.
-The fund owned 2,200 shares of the business services provider’s stock after selling 300 shares during the quarter.
-Enlightenment Research LLC’s holdings in Fiserv were worth $206,000 as of its most recent filing with the SEC.
+Enlightenment Research LLC cut its stake in Fiserv, Inc. (NASDAQ:FISV – Get Rating) by 12.0% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 2,200 shares of the business services provider’s stock after selling 300 shares during the quarter.
+Enlightenment Research LLC’s holdings in Fiserv were worth $206,000 at the end of the most recent quarter.

-Fiserv (NASDAQ:FISV – Get Rating) last posted its quarterly earnings results on Tuesday, February 7th.
-The business services provider reported $1.91 earnings per share for the quarter, hitting analysts’ consensus estimates of $1.91.
-Fiserv had a net margin of 14.26% and a return on equity of 13.32%.
-The business had revenue of $4.63 billion for the quarter, compared to the consensus estimate of $4.35 billion.
-During the same period in the prior year, the business posted $1.57 earnings per share.
-Fiserv’s revenue for the quarter was up 8.8% compared to the same quarter last year.
-As a group, sell-side analysts anticipate that Fiserv, Inc. will post 7.32 earnings per share for the current fiscal year.
+Fiserv (NASDAQ:FISV – Get Rating) last announced its earnings results on Tuesday, February 7th.
+The business services provider reported $1.91 EPS for the quarter, hitting the consensus estimate of $1.91.
+Fiserv had a return on equity of 13.32% and a net margin of 14.26%.
+The firm had revenue of $4.63 billion for the quarter, compared to analysts’ expectations of $4.35 billion.
+During the same quarter in the previous year, the company earned $1.57 earnings per share.
+The firm’s quarterly revenue was up 8.8% compared to the same quarter last year.
+Equities research analysts anticipate that Fiserv, Inc. will post 7.32 earnings per share for the current fiscal year.

-Fiserv announced that its board has authorized a stock repurchase plan on Thursday, February 23rd that authorizes the company to repurchase 75,000,000 outstanding shares.
-This repurchase authorization authorizes the business services provider to purchase shares of its stock through open market purchases.
-Stock repurchase plans are generally an indication that the company’s management believes its stock is undervalued.
+Fiserv announced that its board has initiated a share buyback plan on Thursday, February 23rd that allows the company to repurchase 75,000,000 shares.
+This repurchase authorization allows the business services provider to buy shares of its stock through open market purchases.
+Stock repurchase plans are usually a sign that the company’s leadership believes its shares are undervalued.

 Fiserv, Inc engages in the provision of financial services technology.
 It operates through the following segments: Merchant Acceptance, Financial Technology, and Payments and Network.
 The Merchant Acceptance segment provides commerce enabling solutions and serves merchants of all sizes around the world.